inktrap/studyriffic/README.md

  - A study with the likert scale: <https://perigen.diphda.uberspace.de/study/demo_binary?prolific_pid=123&session_id=foobar>
  - meeting: monday 16:30 office 23.32.02.65.

 # Valentin Todo

+ - grep for TODOs

+## features

+ - exclude
      - feature to exclude participants
+     - test feature to exclude participants
+ - attention
+     - prolific attention checks
+     - unittest prolific attention checks

+## results

- - export prolific ids to csv?
+ - export prolific ids to csv
+ - add columns for all the types, like type1 type2 aso

+## configure studies:

  - include attention checks: 2 (short studies) 3 (longer studies)
- - include expected values for fillers in data

- - finish abort setting and TODOs
  - abort if a participant fails 2
  - change consent form to include attention checks and fails
  - change format of results to include different types

- - check that all the values from demographics-form are processed correctly (unittest this assumption)
- - prolific attention checks (unittest this)

- - misc:
+## misc:

-     - include python rounding behaviour notice in docs
+ - sometimes/maybe include expected values for fillers in data
  - include a setting to specify the type of interval for ranges in the check field
  - describe different restrictions in detail
  - maybe: implement interval setting and rounding setting
  - maybe: specify select restrictions as fractions instead of floats?

  - run main experiment
  - participant selection criteria